Quirky Honda e lease deals now available

 The car’s advanced charging port is integrated centrally in the bonnet for ease of use from either side of the car, with LED lighting visible through the glass cover to welcome the driver and inform of the battery charging status.

-On the inside, the Honda e Prototype offers a comfortable and classy interior with a lounge-like feel.
+On the inside, the Honda e offers a contemporary interior style which creates a calm and comfortable cabin.
 This is achieved via sofa-style fabric, wood-effect dashboard finishing and other tactile materials often found in contemporary homes.

 On the road, the rear-wheel-drive platform and wide stance deliver dynamic driving characteristics focused on delivering a fun and emotive experience for next-generation small-car performance.